 The good news for foodservice employees is that there are more options than ever before.
 Major restaurant chain owners are starting to recognize the value of dental coverage as a part of a benefits package.
 When employee sponsored dental coverage isn’t available, alternatives like dental discount programs offer a feasible options for foodservice employees.
 Whether an employer offers a dental discount program as an added employee benefit, or you pay the low monthly fee on your own, this method helps make dental care more affordable.

 Contact Dental Solutions to find out how dental care for foodservice industry employees can be attainable.
-Learn more about how dental discount programs are making oral health more accessible and affordable for the large population of uninsured employees.
+Also, learn more about how dental discount programs are making oral health more accessible and affordable for the large population of uninsured employees by reading our Complete Guide to Dental Savings for Uninsured Employees.